The1987/spotify-api-app/README.md

-# Foobar
+# Project

-Foobar is a Python library for dealing with word pluralization.
+Simple node.js app connecting to Spotify API.
+Not currently integrated with Shopify.

 ## Setup